 What are Qustodio’s disadvantages?

 Overall, Qustodio is a good parental control app.
 However, some disadvantages include the inability to geo-fence your children’s devices for added security and its lack of email monitoring.
-For some features, like text message monitoring, you’ll need to purchase the premium plan.
+For certain features, such as text message monitoring, you’ll need to purchase the premium plan.

 Which app is better, Aura or Bark?

-Bark is a better app than Aura because Bark is solely focused on parental controls.
-It offers a more tailored experience for parents.
+Bark is a better parental control app than Aura because it offers more robust monitoring features, including location tracking and geo-fencing.
+Overall, Bark offers a more tailored experience for parents.
 You can learn more about how these two compare in our Aura Parental Controls vs. Bark review.

 What are Qustodio’s flaws?